 I've been fortunate to enjoy a number of dining experiences over the years that will stick with me.
 Well, it seems all my meals stick with me now as I get older, so I should say it's the memories of these experiences that remain fresh.
-At top of this list is my experience at Barn Kestrel in West Linn for the first Field and Vine event of the 2019 season.
+At top of this list is my experience at Barn Kestrel in West Linn for a Field and Vine event.

 Field and Vine dinners are an incredible experience for all the senses.
 While a delicious meal is a treat for the taste buds, these dinners ignite all of one's senses.
 Held at beautiful farms throughout the region, there's something truly special about enjoying a meal in the very field where ingredients were sourced.